The Last of Us season 2: Design

 Foley was inspired by a 1980s Marlboro advertisement for Tommy and the "late 90s vibe" of an Aviator Nation jacket to fit Dina's effervescent personality.
 The WLF costumes were former FEDRA outfits, with a brown and gray color palette to reflect their lack of resources; Foley used the same colors for Abby as a subtle hint.
-Foley and concept artist Imogene Chayes worked with Naughty Dog character art director Ashley Swidowski on the Seraphites; their costumes reflect their handmade quality, with brown and green colors matching the forests; Most costumes were designed with protective elements in preparation for snow and rain and aged to add a vintage appearance, reflecting the late 1990s and early 2000s.
+She and concept artist Imogene Chayes worked with Naughty Dog character art director Ashley Swidowski on the Seraphites; their costumes reflect their handmade quality, with brown and green colors matching the forests; Most costumes were designed with protective elements in preparation for snow and rain and aged to add a vintage appearance, reflecting the late 1990s and early 2000s.
 Mazin and Druckmann wanted to integrate the costumes with the infected, for which Foley collaborated closely with the prosthetics teams.
 Some infected, such as clickers, required iterations lasting up to ten days; Foley wanted each creature to have unique costumes and colors to tell individual stories.

 Prosthetics designer Barrie Gower returned for the second season.
-Mazin considered Joel's death prosthetics the season's most important.
-Pascal was 3D scanned to allow Gower to craft with his measurements in mind, especially as Pascal's left eye would be closed.
-Gower changed the appearance of some infected to reflect the colder weather, making them look frostbitten.
+Mazin considered Joel's death prosthetics the season's most important; Pascal was 3D scanned to allow Gower to craft with his measurements in mind, especially as Pascal's left eye would be closed.
 The Seraphites' scar prosthetics were made of a paste-based appliance and thickened with a food mixer; they took around 30–45 minutes to apply to the actors.
 Gower wanted to ensure they did not inhibit the performances or "take up too much space".
+For the infected, he changed some of their appearances to reflect the colder weather, making them look frostbitten.
+The prosthetics team worked on about 20 to 30 performers each day for close-up shots of the infected.
 Lesko and O'Connor led the teams responsible for the second episode's action scenes, which included dozens of stunt performers and around 100 extras in prosthetics; the stunt performers attended a boot camp to familiarize themselves with the roles.
-The prosthetics team worked on about 20 to 30 performers each day for close-up shots.
 Don Macaulay, an art director on the first season, replaced John Paino as the production designer for the second.